← All conflicts

 How the Iran Nuclear Deal Collapse Affects You in 2026

 Iran is enriching uranium to 60% purity.
-That is just one step below the 90% needed to build a nuclear weapon.
-Experts say Iran could gather enough material for a bomb in as little as one to two weeks under the worst-case scenarios.
-The deal that was supposed to stop this — the 2015 JCPOA agreement — fell apart after the US pulled out in 2018.
+That is just below the 90% level needed to build a nuclear weapon.
+Experts say Iran could gather enough material for one bomb in as little as one to two weeks.
+The deal that was supposed to stop this — the 2015 JCPOA agreement — fell apart after the United States pulled out in 2018.
 Talks to revive it have gone nowhere.
-In 2026, this matters because Israel has warned it will launch military strikes on Iran's nuclear sites if diplomacy keeps failing.
-If that happens, oil prices could spike, and other countries like Saudi Arabia may race to build their own nuclear weapons.
-This is not a distant problem.
-It touches fuel prices, flight routes, and the stability of one of the world's most important regions.
+In 2026, the world is closer to a nuclear-armed Iran than at any point in history.
+Israel has warned it will bomb Iran's nuclear sites if diplomacy fails.
+If Iran gets the bomb, Saudi Arabia and other countries in the region may try to build their own.
+Higher oil prices, a less stable Middle East, and a possible military strike are all real possibilities right now.

 Frequently Asked Questions